You are now leaving the Lilly Medical website

 This information is provided in response to your request.
 Resources may contain information about doses, uses, formulations and populations different from product labeling.
 See Prescribing Information above, if applicable.

-How quickly does amyloid reaccumulate after completion of Kisunla™ (donanemab-azbt) treatment?
+How quickly does amyloid reaccumulate after completion of Kisunla® (donanemab-azbt) treatment?

-Participants who stopped donanemab after 24 weeks with amyloid PET levels <11 CL had little amyloid plaque reaccumulation at 18 months.
-The rate of amyloid reaccumulation is estimated to be 2.80 CL/year, based on a modeling analysis.
+Among participants who completed donanemab treatment by 52 weeks, mean amyloid levels remained below 24.1 CL at 3 years.
+The rate of amyloid reaccumulation is estimated to be 2.40 CL/year, based on a modeling analysis.

 See important safety information, including boxed warning, in the attached prescribing information.